sudarshanmhasrup/exploring-the-world-of-kotlin/readme.md

 ### Solutions
-1) Email Address username validator program in Kotlin.
+1) Create an email address username validator program in Kotlin.
+2) Create an email address validator program in Kotlin.